RandyLofgren/readme-gen/NEWREADME.md

    ## Description
-    This is a ReadMe Generator used to make professional quality READMEs based on User Inputs in the Command Line
+    Enter a description of the project

    ## Installation
-    This project requires the NPM Inquirer
+    Enter installation instructions for the project

    ## Usage
-   The project can be used for easily creating ReadMes
+   Enter usage information for the project

    ##  Contributing
-    None
+    Enter contribution guidelines for the project

    ## Tests
-    None
+    Enter test instructions for the project